 To leverage the benefit of Salesforce, it needs to be integrated with other business applications in the organization.
 A business IT environment is disparate— from on-premise applications, mobile app, cloud apps – and integrating Salesforce with other applications require planning and strategy.

 Salesforce CRM has a wide-range of services designed to improve your business processes.
 But just because a feature is available does not mean that you have to incorporate it into your business.
-Organizations usually end up complicating things by opting for more features than required and implementing, customization built over the previous customization.
+Organizations usually end up complicating things by opting for more features than required which also results in accrued cost of Salesforce Implementation.

 One of the biggest reason for IT project failure are poor system requirements.
 Requirements establish the needs of stakeholders that will be solved by the new software.
 The first step of the requirements process is the discovery or the findings.
 A thorough analysis, documentation and management of the requirements are important to ensure the end product fulfills the goals and vision.
 Some examples of requirement pitfalls are—